bhavinbpalan90/OpenTableFormat_MetadataViewer/README.md

 2. Launch the app using Streamlit.
 3. Steps inside the app:

-- Select the Snowflake external stage corresponding to your S3 bucket.
 - Choose the database and Iceberg table you want to explore.
 - The app automatically resolves `BASE_LOCATION` and the external volume path.
 - List files and preview JSON, AVRO, or Parquet files.